YazZz1k/cool-compiler/README.md

-# lexer
+# Cool-compiler
-parser and lexer for cool
+lexer parser and semant analyser for cool